 Principles & Priorities is an interactive exercise in which participants learn how difficult it is to balance the federal budget.
-Working in groups of five to ten, participants review current spending priorities, suggest principles for the future, and apply their principles throughout the exercise.
+Constituents working in groups of five to ten review current tax and spending policies, suggest priorities for the future, and apply their personal principles throughout the exercise.
 The online version of Principles & Priorities is called the Federal Budget Challenge.

 By considering issues such as federal spending priorities, tax policy, and entitlement reform, participants gain firsthand experience addressing the difficult issues facing policymakers in today's fiscal environment.
-Throughout the exercise, participants form a package of policies to put America on a sound fiscal foundation for the next several years.
+Ultimately, participants form a budget plan to put America on a sound fiscal foundation for the next several years.
 Principles & Priorities concludes with a wrap-up discussion of the results from each group and the lessons learned from the exercise.

 Principles & Priorities can be used by groups ranging in size from eight to two hundred and is an entertaining way for virtually any audience, from college or high school students to civic groups and congressional constituents, to learn about the federal budget.